 the historic jewelry house Van Cleef and Arpels.

-In January 2013 the Paris Opera Ballet announced Mr. Millepied’s appointment as its new Director, a role he will assume in the fall of 2014.
+In January 2013 the Paris Opera Ballet announced Mr. Millepied’s appointment as its new Director, a role he assumed in the fall of 2014.
 Mr. Millepied will

 at the same time continue with L.A.
 Dance Project, overseeing and programming the company.